-This will confirm our understanding reached during the course of negotiations of the 2007-2011 Agreement on the subject of a pre-tax transportation benefit pursuant to Internal Revenue Code, 26 U.S.C. §132 and related regulations.
+This will confirm our agreement reached during the course of negotiations of the 2011-2015 Agreement to continue the current pre-tax transportation benefit program, including all benefits, terms and conditions which currently exist in the program, which is offered to state employees pursuant to Internal Revenue Code, 26 U.S.C. §132 and related regulations.
 Such a benefit provides employees an opportunity to pay for expenses incurred in commuting between work and home.